-* Dollar extends modest overnight gains after Bernanke remarks
+* Dollar extends modest overnight gains after Bernanke

 * Intel cuts 2013 revenue f'cast, capex

 TOKYO, July 18 Asian shares fell on Thursday, as

 concerns over financing available to property developers hurt

 Chinese markets, although overall sentiment was supported by Fed